 - Structural Soundness — good udders, growthy, and good loin eye measurements.

 - Structural Correctness and Eye Appeal — no defects in legs, hocks, mouth, no false teats, etc. Vorac Suffolks look flashy in the show ring with thick loins and full legs.

 - Exceptional Lamb Carcasses — well muscled, good size lamb chops, racks, steaks and roasts.

 We specialize in either whole or half custom-processed lamb, 4-H club lambs, and registered breeding stock.
 90% to 95% of our flock are RR at Codon 171 for genetic resistance to scrapie.
 All sheep are NN and carry the spider-free genotype.

 Give us a call.
-Come out to visit and talk “sheep”.
+Come out to visit, see the baby lambs — and talk “sheep”.
 Establish on-going communications.
 We have a pitchfork with your name on it.

 Our farm was settled in 1813 and originally owned by Judge Dewalt Willard and his family, from Frederick, Maryland.
 They named the farm Castle Hill Farm.
 The farm is located in the beautiful Middletown Valley, north of Burkittsville and south of Middletown, MD.